 - Q: What was the name of my first teacher?
-A: Mr Smith, Smith, John, John S. Smith, JOHN SMITH, Jon Smth.
+A: Mr. Smith, Smith, John, John S. Smith, JOHN SMITH, Jon Smth.
 All of these answers are correct but won’t be matched by a straightforward implementation.
 I added fuzzy matching for questions like these because users so often got them ‘nearly’ right.
 The matching logic often needs to understand something about the question (Levenshtein distance by itself is insufficient for things like street addresses).
 Good luck doing this for all the languages your product supports!

 Not surprisingly, professional account systems do not use knowledge of secret Q/A alone to allow users to recover accounts.
-It’s just one signal amongst many.
+It’s just one signal, amongst many.
 I give you a <2% chance of writing something sophisticated enough to get this right.
-That’s why Google phased secret Q/A out in favour of SMS recovery.
+That’s why Google phased secret Q/A out in favor of SMS recovery.
 SMS based recovery has its own issues, but it’s still a lot better than secret questions.

 Two-factor auth is a pretty common feature these days.
-Again, doing this well is hard, expensive and you do not want to implement it yourself.
+Again, doing this well is hard, expensive, and you do not want to implement it yourself.

 SMS is unreliable, especially in some countries.
 Recovery codes will occasionally just not show up.
 You will eventually want to implement phone calls with speech synthesis as a result because phone calls are much more reliable, but now you need multi-lingual speech synthesis engines.